MichaelWehar/ChessBrancher/README.md

 # To-Do List
 Suggestions:

-A. After every position if you can provide the move played, and the move number.
+1. After every position if you can provide the move played, and the move number.

-B. Highlighting the move played (from and to square) also would be nice.
+2. Highlighting the move played (from and to square) also would be nice.

-C. Listing which color has the next move.
+3. Listing which color has the next move.

 More Suggestions:

-1. Option for collapsing a branch.
+a.
+Option for collapsing a branch.

-2. Remove a branch.
+b.
+Remove a branch.

-3. Note taking (comments for position).
+c.
+Note taking (comments for position).

-4. Tick Mark, to indicate, the move is already analyzed.
+d.
+Tick Mark, to indicate, the move is already analyzed.

-5. Get a list of moves (from the start FEN) or the latest FEN for  any position.
+e.
+Get a list of moves (from the start FEN) or the latest FEN for  any position.

 Thank you very much to Tamal for providing many of these great suggestions!